antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 - You can delete your account from within the product or by contacting support@timer.coffee.
 - When you delete your account, we delete profile data, bean data, recipe preferences, recipes, user stats, and push token records associated with your account, if any exist.
 Bean cover photo files stored in Supabase Storage are also removed as part of this process.
 - Some analytics and usage records, including brew statistics, AI-recognition invocation records, and AI recipe-review diagnostic records, may be retained in anonymized form by replacing your user ID with a non-identifying placeholder.
 We keep these records to measure product usage, debug and improve recipe creation, and operate the service without keeping them tied to you.
+- If you request a data export (Section 2h), we keep the request record, including the destination email address and a hashed confirmation code, for 25 hours to enforce abuse limits, and we automatically delete the exported file from storage a few hours after it is created.
 - We may retain limited information where required for legal, security, fraud-prevention, or accounting reasons.

 7. USER RIGHTS

 Depending on your location, you may have rights regarding your personal data, including the right to access, correct, or delete your data.
 To exercise these rights, please contact support@timer.coffee.
+You can also self-serve a full export of your own data at any time from Settings in the product, without needing to contact support — see Section 2h for details.

 8. CHANGES TO OUR PRIVACY POLICY